turbot/steampipe-plugin-mastodon/docs/tables/mastodon_toot_list.md

 # Table: mastodon_toot_list

-Mastodon toots on list timeline
+Represents a toot on your list timeline.

 ## Examples